 This is one of the most common causes of stinky dogs.
 All our canine companions have two small scent sacs on their bottom they are a type of marking gland which is why dogs smell rear ends when meeting.
 If they become impacted, it can cause pain for the dog and an extremely smelly secretion is released and remains on the fur.
 Another sign your dog has problems with his anal glands is dragging his bottom on the ground, or “scooting.”
 Make an appointment with your veterinarian to help with this issue.

 - Start dental hygiene early to prevent problems.
 This can include annual dental cleanings, brushing your dog’s teeth at home and even certain dog chews can help reduce dental buildup.

 - Keep folds in the skin and ears clean and dry.
 Check your dog’s ears periodically and be sure to dry them after swims or baths.

 - Feed a healthy diet.
 If you suspect your dog’s diet might be the culprit, try a diet with different ingredients.
 Consult your veterinarian for recommendations.

 - Bathe your dog regularly!
 An obvious, yet often neglected solution!

 If the stink persists, consult your veterinarian as some medical conditions can produce strange odors.
 Breath that smells fruity or sweet could indicate diabetes while kidney disease or bladder infection can result in breath that smells like urine.
+Enrolling in pet insurance in place before a situation arises can help to reduce the costs associated with dignosing and treating the underlying causes of a stinky dog.
 Good luck and happy sniffing!